nitneuqr/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

     .. attribute:: NoVerify

         For S/MIME verification only.
 Don't verify signers certificate.

-This is useful when the signer's certificate is not available or when the signer's certificate is not trusted.
+    .. attribute:: NoSigs

+        For S/MIME verification only.
+Don't verify the signature.

 Serialization Formats
 ~~~~~~~~~~~~~~~~~~~~~